padinadrian/embedded_tools/docs/ps2.md

 want to pay credit to those who have gone before me and did the hard work of reverse engineering the SPI protocols.

-1. Curious Inventor: Interfacing a PS2 (PlayStation 2) Controller
+1. Curious Inventor - Interfacing a PS2 (PlayStation 2) Controller:
    http://store.curiousinventor.com/PS2